Variability in mRNA Translation: A Random Matrix Theory Approach: Introduction

-Here, we consider a somewhat different problem, namely, how is protein production from several copies of the same mRNA affected by variations in the translation rates due, for example, to the different spatial location of these mRNAs inside the cell.
-Indeed, stochastic diffusion of translation substrates play a key role in determining translation rates~\cite{diff2019}.
-We refer to this as \emph{spatial variation}.
-We develop a theoretical approach to analyze translation subject to spatial variation by combining a deterministic computational model, called the ribosome flow model~(RFM), with tools from random matrix theory.
-We model the variation in the rates in several copies of the same mRNA by assuming that the rate parameters in the RFM are i.i.d. random variables~(RVs).
-Our main results (Theorems~\ref{thm:main} and~\ref{thm:main_with_more} below) reveal a principle of universality: as the length of the mRNA molecule increases the overall steady-state protein production rate converges, with probability one, to a constant value that depends only on the minimal possible value of the~RVs.
-Roughly speaking, this suggests that much of the variability is ``filtered out''.
-This may explain how the cell overcomes the variations in protein production due to different spatial locations of the same mRNA.
+We believe that our approach can be used to tackle various levels of stochaticity and uncertainty in translation and its measurements.
+Our main results (Theorems~\ref{thm:main} and~\ref{thm:main_with_more} below) reveal a new principle of universality: as the length of the mRNA molecule increases the overall steady-state protein production rate converges, with probability one, to a constant value that depends only on the minimal possible value of the~random variables.
+Roughly speaking, this suggests that much of the variability is ``filtered out'', and this may explain how the cell overcomes the variations in the many stochastic factors mentioned above.

-The next section reviews the~RFM and its dynamical properties that are relevant in our context.
+The next section reviews the~RFM and some of its dynamical properties that are relevant in our context.
 This is followed by our theoretical results.
+Section~\ref{sec:gen} describes two generalizations.
 The final section concludes and describes several possible directions for further research.
-To increase readability, the proofs of the theatrical results are placed in the Appendix.